prak112/github-pages-with-jekyll/_posts/2021-07-28-githubFlow-githubPages.md

 ---
-title: "Understanding GitHub Flow & GitHub Pages"
+title: "An Attempt to Understand GitHub Flow & GitHub Pages"
 date: 2021-07-28
 ---